 In an ideal world, an autistic with well-honed vocational abilities would be free to be as good at what they do, to succeed and make a decent living as a result, without also having to mask as a good neurotypical.
 In an ideal world, autistics would be free to exist in social spaces without being scorned, mocked, shunned, or otherwise alienated for being who they are.
 But that is not the reality.
 The reality is, because autistics identify so profoundly with their authentic selves, which aren’t buried under the prerogatives and dictates of society in their teens, they are forced to mask if their aspirations and intentions require they enter the neurotypical social gauntlet.
 Not only is the prospect oppressive to our authentic selves, it is also psychologically damaging for the masking needed to pull it off.

-0 comments on “The Curse of Autistic Authenticity
+0 comments on “The Curse of Authenticity: The Many Masks of Autism

 Leave a comment